-The Right to Counsel
+The Right To Counsel

 Since 1992, the likelihood of an arrest leading to a conviction has generally risen.
 Although some defendants think that they can “beat the system” on their own, having an experienced criminal defense attorney on your side is the best way to prevent becoming another statistic.

-Experienced Criminal Defense Attorney in Texas
+Experienced Criminal Defense Attorney In Texas

 Contact the Law Offices of Frank Jackson for a free initial consultation about a state or federal criminal charge.
-No matter what criminal charge you may be facing, you have the right to seek the advice of an experienced criminal defense attorney.
+No matter what criminal charge you may be facing, you have the right to seek the advice of an experienced criminal defense lawyer.

-The Right to Counsel
+Explanation Of The Right To Counsel

 The right to legal counsel is a fundamental right of criminal defendants under the U.S. Constitution.
-Many state constitutions also include this right, and some states provide broader rights to counsel than the federal constitution does.
+Many state constitutions also include this right, and some states provide broader rights to counsel than the federal Constitution does.
 However, state defendants are still entitled to lawyers in certain scenarios because of the 14th Amendment to the U.S. Constitution, even if their state constitutions do not provide such rights.

 The Sixth Amendment guarantee applies to anyone facing federal criminal charges.
 The 14th Amendment and some state constitutions also afford this right to anyone facing state felony charges or misdemeanor charges when conviction could result in incarceration.

 The right does not attach if the individual is merely suspected of committing a crime.
 It does not usually attach during the investigative stage prior to the filing of charges – even if the individual is the only suspect.
 An arrest, without formal charges, also does not trigger the Sixth Amendment right.
-This does not mean, however, that an individual being investigated for a crime cannot or should not have a lawyer, just that the Sixth Amendment right to an attorney isn’t applicable in those situations.
+This does not mean, however, that an individual being investigated for a crime cannot or should not have a lawyer; it just means that the Sixth Amendment right to an attorney isn’t applicable in those situations.

 Once the right to counsel has attached, the state cannot interfere with the defendant’s right to seek counsel and must honor the right.

 Those who are indigent and cannot afford attorneys have the right to have lawyers appointed for their defenses at no cost.
 Defendants receiving free attorneys do not have the right to lawyers of their choosing.
 Rather, the court will assign a public defender or appoint private defense counsel.
-Normally the right to appointed counsel only extends to the trial and the first appeal.
+Normally, the right to appointed counsel only extends to the trial and the first appeal.

 Defendants should carefully consider the consequences of representing themselves.
-Given the complexities of criminal procedure and the severe consequences that convictions carry, criminal defense attorneys are best-suited to protect defendants’ legal rights and help them achieve positive outcomes.
+Given the complexities of criminal procedure and the severe consequences that convictions carry, criminal defense attorneys are best suited to protect defendants’ legal rights and help them achieve positive outcomes.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.